-Plus500 offers a wide variety of investment instruments, including stocks, ETFs, indexes, forex and cryptocurrencies.
+Plus500 offers a wide variety of CFDs on investment instruments, including stocks, ETFs, indexes, forex and cryptocurrencies.
 Options are also available for the advanced investor.
 Query Samsung and the price quotes for the stock, as well as put and call options, appear on the screen.

 All stock information and the Buy/Sell commands are displayed on the general stock page for the serious trader who wants to execute quickly.
 The bottom half of the page displays the price chart and provides access to a broad selection of technical analysis indicators.

 80.6% of retail CFD accounts lose money

 A Brief Overview of the History of Samsung

 Samsung was founded near the southern city of Daegu in southern Korea in 1938 as a grocery product producer and distributor by Lee Byung-chul.
 As the company began to grow, in 1947 Samsung relocated to Seoul — only several hundred kilometres from the now North Korean border.
 A year later when Korea divided into communist North Korea and democratic South Korea, Samsung became part of the new democracy.
 Under the democratic system, Samsung has grown into South Korea’s largest conglomerate.
 South Korea’s protectionist trade policies and financing for business helped the company expand into textiles, heavy industry, and electronics, among other businesses.